pencer-io/pencer-io.github.io/_posts/2020-06-23-ctf-htb-nineveh.md

 rooting your box, if malicious content is placed inside the file.
 ```

-Looks promising, create the update file in tmp with using the same reverse shell command as before:
+Looks promising, create the update file in tmp using the same reverse shell command as before:

 ```text
 www-data@nineveh:/tmp$ cat update